nuest/docker-reproducible-research/CONTRIBUTING.md

 4. Make your changes to the .md files

-5. Render your content by typing ./mk-website
+5. Render your content by typing ./mk-website.bash

 6. (Optional) View your changes locally by typing 'ws' and pointing your web browser to http://localhost:8000

-7. Commit your changes and push them to your repository on GitHub.
+7. Upload your changes to GitHub by typing ./publish.bash (Does a commit and push)

 8. Send a pull request to the `gh-pages` branch of the main datacarpentry repository at http://github.com/authorcarpentry/lesson-name.
 This can